 Why a share scheme?

-Pardon us for including ourselves as a case study but we have chosen a different form of ownership compared with most other law firms, and we are so pleased with it that we would like to tell you more.
+Forgive us for including ourselves as a case study, but we have chosen a different form of ownership compared with most other law firms, and we are so pleased with it that we would like to tell you more.
 Like the best share ownership structures, it isn’t over-complex.

 How does it work?

-As a law firm, we aren’t allowed by the tax rules to have an EMI option plan, so we have instead taken an approach to share ownership that combines awards of CSOP options with the purchase of shares, for the whole team.
+As a law firm, we are not allowed by the tax rules to have an EMI option plan, so we have instead taken an approach to share ownership that combines awards of CSOP options with the purchase of shares, for the whole team.

 Employees are granted CSOP options, at an exercise price agreed with HMRC as current market value, exercisable after three years.
-At the same time, they are also offered the opportunity to purchase some shares, enabling them to share in profit distributions through dividends even though their options aren’t yet exercisable.
+At the same time, employees are also offered the opportunity to purchase some shares, enabling them to share in profit distributions through dividends, even before their options are exercisable.

-If you share the rewards of a successful business with its employees, those employees will have a powerful incentive to engage in their business and work - together - in ways which improve its perfomance.Robert Postlethwaite, Managing Director
+If you share the rewards of a successful business with your employees, those employees will have a powerful incentive to engage in the business and work - together - in ways which improve its perfomance.Robert Postlethwaite, Managing Director